Veternica (cave): Tourist cave

 In 1977, the systematic preparation of the cave for tourism began, during which more than 860 graffitos were erased and the cave was electrified as far as Kalvarija.
 But already in 1978 the funding dried up thanks to the economic crisis in the SFRJ, and so the cave was not ready to accept tourists until 1979.
 Malinar trained the first tour guides from among the cavers of Zagreb in 1978, and these guides began to provide tours beginning in April 1979, several months before the legal designation of the cave as a Protected Natural Monument (Note: Zaštićeni spomenik prirode).
 At first, guides rotated, but already in 1979 the Damir Prelovec became its sole guide, replaced in 1980 by Juraj Posarić, who remained in that role until the transfer of the cave to the Nature Park Medvednica in 2000.

-After control was transferred to the Javna ustanova Park prirode Medvednica, the cave was closed to tourists and restriced to training cavers for several years, reopening to tourists in 2002, but with effective restrictions on caver activity by Nives Farkaš-Topolnik after she was named its first rector due to differences of opinion on the importance of exploration.
+After control was transferred to the Javna ustanova Park prirode Medvednica, the cave was closed to tourists and restricted to training cavers for several years, reopening to tourists in 2002, but with effective restrictions on caver activity by Nives Farkaš-Topolnik after she was named its first rector due to differences of opinion on the importance of exploration.
 But some work was allowed to continue until a 2020 document by the new rector Marina Popijač restricted the maximum caving time to 6 hours on 1 day of the month, making exploration trips impossible.
 The Commission for Speleology of the Croatian Mountaineering Association (Note: Komisija za speleologiju Hrvatskog Planinarskog Saveza) confronted the park administration about it in a 2021 meeting, but their concerns were dismissed on the grounds of the results of an internal investigation on improper behaviour in the cave by members of an unnamed organisation, and declined to comment on the reasons for their restrictions upon a request from the editors of the Speleolog magazine.

 The only notable steps towards exploration by cavers since the takeover were the 2009 laser telemetry of the main part of the cave from the entrance to the PVC siphon, providing greater vertical accuracy; (Note: This was followed by two separate measurement studies in 2011.) and the discovery of a new chimney inside Markulinova dvorana in 2012, alongside a few other minor passages.